 2 Week Specials, Medicine in Bolivia by Maya Block

-When I came across the Projects Abroad website, the headline Short-term Special: Medicine immediately caught my attention.
+When I came across the Projects Abroad website, the headline High School Special: Medicine immediately caught my attention.
 After reading and re-reading the description a few times I was blown away.
 Working in the medical field was always something that I was interested in.
 However, exposure to this field is something difficult to find in the US, especially at my age.

 The idea of getting this unique experience while being fully immersed in another culture was incredibly compelling to me.
 Without having to give it much thought, I decided that this was something that I was going to do.
 I studied Spanish for many years throughout school, so I knew I wanted to visit a country where I could put my education to the ultimate test.
 Bolivia seemed like the perfect destination.